Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 # Get the Experience Platform SDK

-The Adobe Experience Platform SDK is available for iOS via [Cocoapods](https://cocoapods.org/), Android via [Gradle](https://gradle.org), and for React Native projects via [Node Package Manager](https://nodejs.org).
+The Adobe Experience Platform SDK is available for iOS via [Cocoapods](https://cocoapods.org/), for Android via [Gradle](https://gradle.org), and for React Native projects via [Node Package Manager](https://nodejs.org).

 Follow the directions below to include the SDK into your mobile application.